 Don't be afraid to try new things, and don't be afraid to go with your gut instinct when making clothing decisions.
 If you want to develop a personal style truly your own, you need to stop caring what others think of you.
 You have to do it for yourself- not for other people.

 The purpose of the Friday True Fashionista series is to show women who use clothing to express their personal style.
 Each woman has a different, unique look and opinion on clothing and fashion.
 These women inspire me in my clothing choices, and possibly their bold sartorial statements will inspire you.
 Stay tuned, there will be a featured True Fashionista every Friday.
-And if you know of a True Fashionista in your life, tell us about her in the comments… you never know she may end up being featured!
+And if you know of a True Fashionista in your life, tell us about them in the comments… you never know they may end up being featured!